chinapedia/wikipedia.abstract.en/Page/Ellipse.md

 File:Archimedes Trammel.gif|Trammel of Archimedes (principle) File:L-Ellipsenzirkel.png%7CEllipsograph due to Benjamin Bramer File:Ellipses with SliderCrank Ellipses at Slider Side.gif|Variation of the paper strip method 2

-Most ellipsograph drafting instruments are based on the second paperstrip method.Elliko-skm.svg
+Most ellipsograph drafting instruments are based on the second paperstrip method.

 Approximation by osculating circles